welch16/renewelch.me/content/about/main/index.md

 ---
 ## Configure page content in wide column
 title: "This blog?" # leave blank to exclude
-number_featured: 1 # pulling from mainSections in config.toml
+number_featured: 5 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 1  # set to zero to exclude
 show_intro: true
 intro: |

-  I

 show_outro: false